 “Customer” means an individual who purchases, applies to purchase, or is solicited to purchase insurance products primarily for personal, family or household purposes.

 “Depository institution” means a bank or savings association.
-The term depository institution does not include an insurance company.of what consumersconsumer consumer
+The term depository institution does not include an insurance company.

+“Health Insurance Lead Generator” means a[n]y entity that engages in any of the following activities:.

+Publicizes the availability of what is, or what purports to be, an health insurance product or service that the entity is not licensed to sell directly to customer;

+Identifies customer who may want to learn more about an health insurance product; or

+Sells or transmits customer information to insurers or producers for follow-up contact and sales activity.

-what is or what purports to be a health insurance product or service.
+“Lead-generating device” means any communication directed to the public that, regardless of form, content, or stated purpose, is intended to result in the compilation or qualification of a list containing names and other personal information to be used to solicit residents of this State for the purchase of what is or what purports to be a health insurance product or service.

+Drafting Note: Public means all the general public and any person..

 “Insured” means the party named on a policy or certificate as the individual with legal rights to the benefits provided by such policy.

 “Insurer” means any person, reciprocal exchange, interinsurer, Lloyd’s insurer, fraternal benefit society, and any other legal entity engaged in the business of insurance, including producers, adjusters and third- party administrators.
 Insurer shall also mean medical service plans, hospital service plans, health maintenance organizations, prepaid limited health care service plans, dental, optometric and other similar health service plans as defined in Sections [insert applicable section].
 For purposes of this Act, these foregoing entities shall be deemed to be engaged in the business of insurance.